 should work on both x86 and arm64 architectures.

-At this time of writing, the Linux kernel has about 400 system calls, though new
+At the time of writing, the Linux kernel has about 400 system calls, though new

 system calls are constantly being added to the Linux kernel.
 Let’s leave some